Isosceles Triangle Calculator

 Find the Base Angle

-Use the following formula to solve the base angle:
+Use the following formula to solve either of the base angles:

 α = 180° – β / 2

-The base angle α is equal to 180° minus vertex angle β, divided by 2.
+The base angle α is equal to quantity 180° minus vertex angle β, divided by 2.

 Find the Vertex Angle